Carjacking Arrests Up Thanks To Community Efforts, CPD And Possibly The Weather

 Many customers told CBS 2 they have been coming to the pumps when they know there will be someone there to watch over them.

-“Between those hours, we’ve noticed that nothing happens when you have a consistent presence,” said McDonald.READ MORE: Postal Workers In Chicago Surprised To Learn Of Dismissal Due To 'Lack Of Work' Amid Continued Mail Delays
+“Between those hours, we’ve noticed that nothing happens when you have a consistent presence,” said McDonald.READ MORE: Arrest Warrant Issued For Qinxuan Pan In Murder Of Kevin Jiang, Yale Grad Student With Chicago Ties

 But is the community really safer?